garrandall/popular-music-data/tracks/so-in-to-you-atlanta-rhythm-section.md

 Thinking how it's going to be
 Whenever I get you next to me
-It's gonna be good, dont you know
+It's gonna be good, don't you know
 From your head to your toe
 Gonna love you all over, over and over
 Me into you, you into me, me into you

 I am so into you
-I am so into you, ooh
+I am so into you, oh

 When you walked into the room
 There was voodoo in the vibes